|Study Period:||2021- 2026|

 4.2 Market Drivers

-4.2.1 Rise in Use of Smartphones, Tablets, Across the Globe
+4.2.1 Rise in Use of Smartphones and Tablets, across the World

 4.2.2 Increasing Focus on Personalized Medicine and Patient-Centered Approach